vnovick/react-native-eu-2018-workshop/Readme.md

-Then run `npm start` in project directory and open your TestBed app (Android/iOS)
+Then run `npm start` in project directory and open your [TestBed app](https://docs.viromedia.com/docs/develop-with-viro)

 You will see this: